 The LAMP has been designed and built in two phases, with full Phase 2 capacity capable of producing up to 22,000 tonnes per annum of separated REO products.
 Commissioning of the LAMP started in late 2012.
 Currently, the most valuable product produced at the LAMP is praseodymium/neodymium, NdPr.
-From mid-2015, the LAMP has been operating at approximately 75% of its NdPr production capacity, with three out of four SX5 (NdPr and LaCe separation) trains in operation.
+Lynas produced its first Rare Eaths products for customers in February 2013.

 There are three steps in the processing of the Mt Weld concentrate:

 Mt Weld concentrate, which is essentially rare earth phosphate mineral, is mixed with concentrated sulphuric acid and cracked at a high temperature to convert the rare earth phosphate minerals to rare earth sulphate.
 Water is added to the rare earth sulphate in the leaching stage and impurities in the form of iron phosphogypsum are removed.
 The solution is neutralised to provide rare earth solution as feed to solvent extraction.

 Two out of the four 60 metre long gas fired kilns where the rare earth concentrate/acid mixture is "cracked" to become rare earth sulphate suitable for water leaching.

 One section of mixer settlers from SX5 train.
 NdPr is separated from LaCe.
 Each SX5 train has 110 stages (4 sections).
 Three out of four SX5 trains are currently in operation.